-The Equity Shares offered through the Red Herring Prospectus and this Prospectus are proposed to be listed on the EMERGE platform of National Stock Exchange of India Limited ("NSE").
-Our Company has received an "in-principle" approval letter dated September 30, 2024 from NSE for using its name in this Offer Document for listing our shares on the EMERGE Platform of the NSE.
-For the purpose of this Issue, the Designated Stock Exchange was NSE. ("NSE").
-A signed copy of this Prospectus shall be delivered for filing with the RoC in accordance with Section 26(4) of the Companies Act the RoC in accordance with Section 26(4) of the Companies Act.
-BOOK RUNNING LEAD MANAGER Name of Book Running Lead Manager and Logo Contact Person n Tele phone and Email KHANDWALA SECURITIES LIMITED Khandwala Securities Limited Sakshi Sharma/ Parik e No: +91 22 4076 7373 : ipo@kslindia.com REGISTRAR TO THE ISSUE Name of Registrar Contact Person n Tele phone and Email KFINTECH KFin Technologies Limited M Murali Krishr ne: +91 40 6716 2222 fml.ipo@kfintech.com ISSUE PROGRAMME BID/ISSUE OPENED ON: Wednesday, December 11, 2024 BID/ISSUE CLOSED ON: Friday, December 13, 2024#
+The Equity Shares offered through this Red Herring Prospectus are proposed to be listed on the EMERGE platform of National Stock Exchange of India Limited ("NSE").
+Our Company has received an 'in-principle' approval letter dated September 30, 2024 from NSE for using its name in this Offer Document for listing our shares on the EMERGE Platform of the NSE.
+For the purpose of this Issue, the Designated Stock Exchange will be NSE. ("NSE").
+A signed copy of this Red Herring Prospectus shall be delivered for filing with the RoC in accordance with Section 26(4) of the Companies Act.

+BOOK RUNNING LEAD MANAGER Name of Book Running Lead Manager and Logo Contact Person Telephone and Email KHANDWALA SECURITIES LIMITED Khandwala Securities Limited Sakshi Sharma/ Parika Shah Telephone No: +91 22 4076 7373 Email: ipo@kslindia.com REGISTRAR TO THE ISSUE Name of Registrar Contact Person Telephone and Email KFIN TECHNOLOGIES Limited M Murali Krishna Telephone: +91 40 6716 2222 Email: sfml.ipo@kfintech.com ISSUE PROGRAMME BID/ISSUE OPENS ON: ednesday, December 11, 2024 BID/ TISSUE CLOSES ON: Friday, December 13,2024#

-Subject to finalisation of Basis of Allotment
+Subject to finalization of Basis of Allotment